OfficeDev/TrainingContent/O3654-4 Native Android Development with Office 365 APIs/03 O365 Exchange SDK/hands-on-lab.md

         );
     ```

+    The variable `mAccessToken` is obtained by `LaunchActivity` using the Active
+    Directory Authentication Library

     The first argument to the `OutlookClient` is the URL for your O365 Exchange
     endpoint.
 Generally, this will be "https://outlook.office365.com/api/v1.0".
     The "api/v1.0" path component is required.